This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Other Variations of Kenchinjiru

-Originally, the soup is a clear soup made with soy sauce; however, you can also make it with miso, especially if you prefer bolder flavor with your soup.
+Originally, the soup is a clear soup made with soy sauce; however, you can also make it with miso, especially if you prefer bolder flavor for your soup.

 Of course, you can add chicken or pork as well.
 Although I love Tonjiru, a miso soup with pork and vegetable and it’s my favorite kind of miso soup, I like my Kenchinjiru to be very simple with just vegetables without the meat.
 Despite being a vegetarian soup, it is full of flavors from all the vegetables and dashi.
 There are crunchy root vegetables like gobo, daikon, and carrot, and soft and tender satoimo (taro).
 Lastly, shiitake mushrooms and tofu suck up all the flavors from the soup and you get to enjoy the delicate flavors as you bite into them.